 North Dakota residents with a College SAVE account who meet income criteria.
 If you haven’t signed up yet, you can enroll online or by calling 1.866.SAVE.529.
 The person for whom you’re applying for must be 15 years old or younger at the time you apply for the Match.

 How do I reapply for a BND Match in consecutive years?

-Every 12 months for three consecutive years, you may resubmit a BND Match application.
+Every 12 months for three consecutive years, you may submit a BND Match application.
 New contributions up to $300 are matched each year.